 On my website, you will find a number of PT tools that I have used with veterans over the years and that they have found effective.
 These are tools that I also personally use on a daily basis.
 I encourage you to have a look at these and to discuss them with the professionals who are working with you.
 If they support you in using them, then give the tools a try and give them time to have an impact on you.
-An endless number of tools are available out there.
+An endless number of tools are available out there to help you operate in civilian territory.
 Look around and research them.
 My choices need not be your choices.
 But at the end of the day, make a choice and start putting into practice your own daily pull-through.

 Remember that a PT consists of becoming informed as well as taking focussed, rehearsed, and disciplined action.

-Lesson 2 – OP Mode Can Save Your Skin
+Operate in Civilian Territory – Lesson 2: OP Mode Can Save Your Skin

 At times, you may need to behave as if you’re on an observation post where you simply keep your mouth shut and your head down.
 Listen, observe, monitor, and learn.
 Shoot your mouth off, and the double tap you next hear may be directed straight at you.
 Remaining observant, identifying your arcs of fire/behaviour, and keeping situationally alert can keep you safe.
 Your relationship with others and yourself depend on this.